zacharysgoldberg/zacharysgoldberg/README.md

 <h1 align="center">Hi, I'm Zach</h1>

-<h3> I specialize in Software and Data Engineering with more than 3 years of Experience of having worked on cutting edge, mission-critical projects in the Aerospace and Defense industry.</h3>
+<h3> I specialize in Software and Data Engineering, with over 3 years of experience working on cutting-edge, mission-critical projects in the Aerospace and Defense industry.</h3>

 - Feel free to check out some of my projects:
   - [NHTSA FARS ELT Dashboard](https://github.com/zacharysgoldberg/nhtsa-fars-elt-dashboard)